Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Every **interface** (connection between host/router and physical link) on every host and router in the global Internet must have an IP address that is globally unique.
 That means, for example, that a router has several IP addresses associated with it.
-This makes sense as the router's function is to allow hosts on different subnets (also called an IP network or simply network) to communicate.
+This makes sense as the router's function is to allow hosts on different **subnets** (also called an IP network or simply network) to communicate.
-A **subnet** is a set of device interfaces that can physically reach each other without passing through a router.
+A subnet is a set of device interfaces that can physically reach each other without passing through a router.
-These are assigned an address, sometimes known as a **subnet mask**, of the form 223.1.1.0/24 where the /24 indicates that the leftmost 24 bits of the IP address shall be the same for every host on that subnet.
+These are assigned an address, sometimes known as a **subnet mask**, of the form a.b.c.d/x where the /x indicates that the leftmost x bits of the IP address shall be the same for every host on that subnet.

 The Internet’s address assignment strategy is known as **Classless Interdomain Routing (CIDR)**, which generalizes the notion of subnet addressing.
 As with subnet addressing, the 32-bit IP address is divided into two parts and again has the dotted-decimal form a.b.c.d/x, where x indicates the number of bits in the first part of the address.